s-saens/s-saens/README.md

 &nbsp;

 ## Worked at
-- GameSpring as Unity Client Programmer   April, 2021 ~ September, 2021
+- GameSpring as a Unity Client Programmer   April, 2021 ~ September, 2021

 &nbsp;&nbsp;&nbsp;